tscircuit/builder/README.md

 TSCircuit Builder is a Typescript builder pattern for constructing schematic and PCB layouts. `@tscircuit/builder` is an internal module, [use tscircuit tsx instead](https://github.com/tscircuit/tscircuit)

 TSCircuit TSX eventually renders to a builder.
-The builder will build TSCircuit Builder Output (TSBO), a JSON output.
-TSBO can be rendered to a webpage as either a schematic or PCB layout.
+The builder will build TSCircuit Soup, a JSON output.
+Soup can be rendered to a webpage as either a schematic or PCB layout.

 > Why not go directly from TSX -> Schematic/PCB?